Agile Strategy

-How can competitive advantages be continuously renewed for future profitable growth?
+How can competitive advantages for future profitable growth be continuously renewed?

-The average lifespan of companies continues to decline.
-For companies in the S&P 500 Index, for example, it has fallen from more than 30 years in the 1970s to 15-20 years now.
-Staying ahead of the competition is becoming increasingly difficult.
-The increasing speed of technological developments, local and global interdependencies, changes and crises, and the effects of climate change are creating a world that is increasingly risky, volatile, uncertain, complex and ambiguous.
-Securing one's competitive advantage, and thus sustained competitiveness and profitable growth, is thus one of the greatest challenges facing managers.
-Companies in the 21st century must be able to continuously adapt their business model and their competitive advantages to new changes by means of suitable strategic initiatives.
+The average lifespan of companies is decreasing.
+For companies in the S&P 500 index, for example, it has fallen from more than 30 years in the 1970s to 15-20 years today.
+Maintaining a competitive edge is becoming increasingly difficult.
+The increasing speed of technological developments, local and global dependencies, changes and crises, and the effects of climate change are creating a world that is becoming increasingly risky, volatile, uncertain, complex, and ambiguous.
+Securing one's own competitive advantages, and thus long-term competitiveness and profitable growth, is therefore one of the greatest challenges facing managers.
+In the 21st century, companies must be able to continuously adapt their business model and competitive advantages to new changes through appropriate strategic initiatives.

-88% of strategy leaders confirm that implementing strategic initiatives is important or very important to their companies' competitiveness, yet 50-90% of all strategic initiatives fail!
+88% of those responsible for strategy confirm that the implementation of strategic initiatives is important or very important for the competitiveness of their companies, yet 50-90% of all strategic initiatives fail!

-Yet most strategic initiatives to renew the competitive position fail.
-This is because classic strategy processes no longer meet the requirements of today's increasingly complex and uncertain environment.
+However, most strategic initiatives to renew competitive positioning fail because classic strategy processes no longer meet the requirements of today's increasingly complex and uncertain environment.
 They typically run in elaborate 1- to 5-year cycles with annual budget planning.
-While companies try to counteract this with agile project organization, this is not sufficient to also carry out strategic development.
-Here, agile is worked in the system, but not on the system.
+While companies are trying to counteract this with agile project organization, this is not enough to also drive strategic development.
+Here, agile methods are used within the system, but not on the system itself.
 This leads to numerous management problems such as:

 • Too many projects without relevant impact

-• Missed opportunities and risks due to lack of agile decision-making capabilities
+• Missed opportunities and risks due to a lack of agile decision-making capabilities

-"Strategy, as we know it, is dead" claims management thinker Rita McGrath in her book "The end of competitive advantage".
-In fact, the change from strategic planning to an agile strategy process is overdue.
-Outdated models of strategic planning must be expanded to include new strategic approaches that take into account the requirements of the "new world".
-To be successful today, an agile strategy process is required for the continuous development and implementation of new competitive advantages.
+"Strategy, as we know it, is dead," claims management thought leader Rita McGrath in her book "The End of Competitive Advantage."
+In fact, the shift from strategic planning to an agile strategy process is overdue.
+Obsolete models of strategic planning must be expanded to include new strategic approaches that take into account the requirements of the "new world."
+To be successful today, an agile strategy process for the continuous development and implementation of new competitive advantages is required.

 Image title: Strategy development over the decades